 J. These leave provisions are intended to be interpreted consistent with State and Federal law, and in particular with the New Jersey Family Leave Act and the Federal Family and Medical Leave Act.
 To the extent these provisions are determined to conflict with State or Federal law, this section shall be interpreted in a manner consistent with law or will be voided to the extent the conflict cannot be corrected.

 ACCUMULATED SICK LEAVE

-Following ten (10) years of service in Colts Neck, upon retirement, the retiring administrator shall be compensated for accumulated sick leave under the following conditions:
+Following ten (10) years of teaching in Colts Neck, upon retirement, the retiring teacher shall be compensated for accumulated sick leave under the following conditions:

 A. If written notice is submitted prior to February 1st of the school year in which the retirement will occur, payment will be made during July following the close of the school year.

 B. If notification of the intent to retire is not made prior to February 1st of the school year in which the retirement will occur, payment will be made during July following the school year.

 C. The person retiring will receive: After 10 years up to a maximum of $9,550

 Accrued Sick Days

 1-50 $65/day ($3,250)